• Home

 Airline entertainment has come a long way.
 Most likely on a long-haul flight, you will have a personal TV where you can catch up on your latest shows, or watch a new movie.

 I like using Audible for my audiobooks.
-They have the most popular fiction and non-fiction books to choose from, and you can try it FREE for 30 days to listen to your favorite book on the plane
+They have the most popular fiction and non-fiction books to choose from, and you can try it FREE for 30 daysĀ to listen to your favorite book on the plane.
+A great mind-blowing read or listen is Dark Matter by Blake Crouch!

 Travel Essentials